NVIDIA/TensorRT-LLM/docs/source/gpt_runtime.md

    that enabling that computation may have an impact on performance (the final LM head has to perform a matrix multiplication on all the context tokens instead of a just the last one),
+ * `generationLogits`, is a tensor of values on the GPU (same datatype as the computation type) to store the logits for the generation.
+Its shape is `[batchSize, beamWidth, maxOutputLen-1, vocabSizePadded]`.
+This buffer will only be filled in if the TensorRT engine was built with the `gather_all_token_logits` parameter enabled.
  * `onTokenGenerated`, is a callback function invoked in the generation loop to pass newly generated tokens to the caller while the loop continues to execute.
 An implementation of that callback must accept the output `ids`